 The FCO send you an acknowledgment letter and return your documents to you within 20 working days.
 It’ll take approximately 8 weeks from receiving a complete application for you to receive the consular death document.

 First, you’ll need to download and complete the Death Registration Form [Word, 45KB].

 Foreign & Commonwealth Office, Rm K4.9, King Charles Street, London, SW1A 2AH

-Fees to register a death as at July 2012.
+Fees to register a death as at July 2012 (sorry – must update!)

-It will cost you £65.00 for each additional copy of the registration obtained from us.
+It will cost you £65.00 for each additional copy of the registration obtained from them.
 After September of the year following the registration, copies can be obtained from the General Register Office.

 Please note: the FCO do not accept personal cheques only accept bank drafts or postal orders.
 The fees are closely regulated by Parliament and are set to cover administration costs.

 You can make payment by credit or debit card.
 When submitting your application, make sure you include a print out of the Barclaycard payment confirmation page which gives details of your payment reference and date and time of payment.
 Without this information they will be unable to process your application.